DCwise Insights - An interesting tool for training

-Making things harder is that skills are more & more needed within a short time-spam; so often you don't have much time available to get the information absorbed.
+Making things harder is that skills are more & more needed within a short time-spam; so often you do not have much time available to get the information absorbed.

 There are several interesting platforms out there to boost your skills as per need. 🔰

-Use of this tool makes it clear its a good kick-starter for absorbing the basics (the 20% terminology & theory you need).
-And especially for smaller enterprises &/individuals that want to work on their skill-set its a good tool. 👌
+Use of this tool makes it clear it is a good kick-starter for absorbing the basics (the 20% terminology & theory you need).
+And especially for smaller enterprises &/individuals that want to work on their skill set it is a good tool. 👌

 ▶ One interesting option is to integrate this training in new-comer or (re-)training endeavors.
 Allowing to boost quality, make the training more divers, and overall reduce the workload for the organization.

-👉 Specifically LinkedIn Learning is available with all of the different non-basic (read paid) LinkedIn programs.
-A one month free trial is available what makes it ideal for just a short boost &/ validating before actually buying.
+👉 Specifically LinkedIn Learning is available with all the different non-basic (read paid) LinkedIn programs.
+A one-month free trial is available what makes it ideal for just a short boost &/ validating before buying.

 Feel free to share your experience with LinkedIn Learning &/ other tools towards improving our skills in a warehousing environment. 🤜🤛